-UArizona PIC offers two doctoral internship positions.
+U of A PIC offers two doctoral internship positions.
 Interns are employed by the agency or school district to which they are matched.
 Each site offers a package of benefits specific to the site.
 Interns begin their training year in July and end in the beginning of June.
-The current stipend for the 2023-2024 training year is \$32,000.
+The current stipend for the 2024-2025 training year is \$32,000.